bastman69/grLang/README.md

 5. Built on top of another lang as parser or from scratch
 6. Proof that can address complex conditionals or iterations
 7. which programming language to use?
 C?
 JS?
+8. receive support from a testing framework eg. PHPSPEC